JaredCubilla/goodnight/README.md

 Goodnight.css();
 ```

-This searches for a `dark.css` file, and if not found, looks for a `styles/dark.css`.
+This searches for a `dark.css` file in the same directory as the Goodnight script.
 You can specify your own file path like so:

 ```
 Goodnight.css('path/to/style.css');